shreyasdesai88/Soft-Skill-Reflcetion-Journal1/README.md

 # 📔 Soft Skills Reflection Journal

-A web application that helps users track and improve their soft skills through daily and weekly journal entries, goal setting, and progress analytics.
+A web application that helps users track and improve their soft skills through daily and weekly journal entries, goal setting, and progress analytics to analyze their growth

 ## Features